Th3S3cr3tAg3nt/files-for-analysis/README.md

 # files-for-analysis
-Juts a dumping ground for interesting files.
+Just a dumping ground for interesting files.